G0MWT, GX0MWT, GB5HF, GB70GB, GB75CH, GB90MZX

 "MZX" was the Call-Sign Dame Nellie Melba used for her historic transmission on the 15th June, 1920 from New Street.

-Mark standing infront of his Caravan in Central Chelmsford.
+Mark standing infront of his Caravan at Marconi New Street works in Central Chelmsford

-CARS will be using 100 Watts while the Dame used 15KWatts; our Aerial is 45ft high while the Dame used 450 feet!
+CARS was using 100 Watts while the Dame used 15kWatts; our Aerial was 45ft high while the Dame used 450 feet!

-Photograph by Ken Wilkinson using John, G1UZD's camera.
+Photo by Ken Wilkinson using John G1UZD's camera.

 The noise floor in central Chelmsford was quite low and all of Europe was worked.

-Dave Hampton, visitor, using the IC756 Transmitter to send and receive a Greetings Message.
+Dave Hampton, visitor, using the Icom IC-756 transceiver to receive a Greetings Message.